SamForrestB/samforrestb.github.io/_posts/2025-1-31-The-Interaction-Task.md

 Here you can get a better idea of the collision triggers and how the ray interacts with them.
 ![](/images/ChangingModes.gif)

 For the first version of this interaction mode, I had the moving hand be what you would use to interact with the task, but I had trouble refining its movement and ability to actualy grab and select things.
+Here you can see that the hand would just touch the buttons instantly and skip past the tasks.
 ![](/images/SelectionModeV1.gif)

 I then decided that I would deactivate the large hand when you enter selection mode, and teleport the camera rig to where the hand was.